 • Remember that you are responsible for the safety of everyone in the intersection—yourself and your passengers, oncoming traffic, vehicles making right turns from the opposite direction, and pedestrians using the crosswalk.
 That means visibility is key: Signal your intention to turn well in advance.

-• If you’ve entered the intersection and are waiting for a break in approaching traffic in order to make your turn, make sure to position your wheels straight into the intersection (not at your intended turning angle).
-“That way, if you happen to get hit from behind, you’re less likely to be pushed into oncoming traffic,” Lang says.
+• If you’ve entered the intersection and are waiting for a break in approaching traffic in order to make your turn, make sure to position your wheels straight into the intersection (not at your intended turning angle)

 • Avoid the temptation to keep inching out farther into the intersection.
 If you can’t safely see whether or not it’s safe to turn, don’t turn.
 Getting honked at by an impatient motorist behind you is far less of a nuisance than being involved in a collision.